- Scientific Name: Persea americana

 3 T raw honey

 pinch of salt1.
-Fill a medium sized bowl with warm/hot tap water and place coconut oil jar in bowl so that oil can soften/liquify.
+Fill a medium-sized bowl with warm/hot tap water and place coconut oil jar in a bowl so that oil can soften/liquify.

 2. Place almond flour in a large bowl and mash with a fork to break up any chunks.

-3. Once oil is softened, add to flour and mix well.
+3. Once the oil is softened, add to flour and mix well.

 4. Add honey and salt to mixture and mix with hands until it forms a dough like texture.

-5. Press into pie plate to make a crust and place in freezer until filing is complete.
+5. Press into a pie plate to make a crust and place in freezer until filling is complete.

 - 2 avocados